FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6b.md

 ![](../../images/6/8ea.png)

-It's recommended to create separate [action creators](https://redux.js.org/basics/actions#action-creators) for setting and removing notifications.
+It's recommended to create separate [action creators](https://redux-toolkit.js.org/api/createSlice#reducers) for setting and removing notifications.

 #### 6.12* Better anecdotes, step10

 Implement filtering for the anecdotes that are displayed to the user.

 ![](../../images/6/9ea.png)

 Store the state of the filter in the redux store.
 It is recommended to create a new reducer and action creators for this purpose.
+Implement the reducer and action creators using the Redux Toolkit's <em>createSlice</em> function.

 Create a new <i>Filter</i> component for displaying the filter.
 You can use the following code as a template for the component: